ericlp/songbook/README.md

 - `GAMMA_REDIRECT_URI`: The uri to redirect to with the response from Gamma (should be **frontend base url**`/api/auth/account/callback`)
 - `GAMMA_TOKEN_URI`: (should be **gamma backend url**`/api/oath/token`)
 - `GAMMA_ME_URI`: The uri to fetch the me user object from gamma. (should be **gamma backend url**`/api/users/me`)
-- `GAMMA_SECRET`: The secret that gamma has stored for tasteIT, retrieved when setting up the oauth2 service. (example BefJFlmvJJjWTGPmpXWQXIpD6jzbSYAiwJRLqyUfUwrepd3gn4MGYAvROsZKQBVTiMapoRiDkRY)
+- `GAMMA_SECRET`: The secret that gamma has stored for songbook, retrieved when setting up the oauth2 service. (example BefJFlmvJJjWTGPmpXWQXIpD6jzbSYAiwJRLqyUfUwrepd3gn4MGYAvROsZKQBVTiMapoRiDkRY)
-- `GAMMA_CLIENT_ID`: The client id that gamma has stored for tasteIT, retrieved when setting up the oauth2 service. (example meY2VSxhZIxtCCeKgJ7jH3Odli3UmmcvrwiELhtSsvzZ1bMt33E2QpD8ctHR7CJMBTBKRismZSX)
+- `GAMMA_CLIENT_ID`: The client id that gamma has stored for songbook, retrieved when setting up the oauth2 service. (example meY2VSxhZIxtCCeKgJ7jH3Odli3UmmcvrwiELhtSsvzZ1bMt33E2QpD8ctHR7CJMBTBKRismZSX)
 - `GAMMA_LOGOUT_URL`: The url to log the user out. (should be **gamma backend url**`/api/logout`)